Eirawen/Eirawen/README.md

 ---

 ### [On One Arrow](https://github.com/Eirawen/On-One-Arrow)
 What will games look like in the future?
-I believe when code is free, the spec becomes everything.
-But games are incredibly interconnected.
+Games are incredibly interconnected.
 If you try offloading the adhoc generation of Graphical Assets, Networking, Gameplay Mechanics, Writing, Voice and Sound, Level design, World Generation...
 It's just too much.
-So the hypothesis is to reduce the decision space, almost like an RPG maker approach, but by defining a scripting structure and enforcing strict checks on agents.
+So the hypothesis is to reduce the decision space, as more specialized engines e.g. RPG maker historically have done, but specialized for agents to be the interface.

 Via:
 - GameSpec (typed IR)